AWeidenkopf/quiz-game/README.md

 ## Next Steps:

 - [ ] Implement more categories
-- [ ] Give use to the score gained (maybe link the quiz game with a pet simulater game, where you are able to use the score/coins to buy things for your pet)
+- [ ] Give use to the score gained (maybe link the quiz game to a pet simulater game, where you are able to use the score/coins to buy things for your pet)